 Jaguars are also at risk.
 On its website, WWF states that they require large areas of tropical rainforest and stretches of riverbank to survive.
 These animals can be found in the Amazon forest, but hunting and habitat loss due to deforestation have threatened them.

 The press has published that Harambe was born in captivity in Texas and transferred to Ohio last year.
-Juma was rescued with injuries years ago, after her mom had been killed.
+Juma was rescued with injuries years ago (story in Portuguese), after her mom had been killed.
 She was raised at a zoo located in a military base in the city of Manaus, in the Amazon.

 Why did the Brazilian Army train Juma to participate in military events?
 Did they expect her to sing, dance and celebrate Rio 2016?
 The noise and the crowd must have driven her crazy.
 Obviously she was in distress.